- Search The Registry

 Ali Farka" Touré

-Musically, the many superpositions of guitars and rhythms in his music were similar to John Lee Hooker's hypnotic blues style.
+Musically, his music's many superpositions of guitars and rhythms were similar to John Lee Hooker's hypnotic blues style.
 He usually sang in one of several African languages, which established his reputation in the world music community.
 Touré's first North American concert was in Harrison Hot Springs, British Columbia.
-1994's Talking Timbuktu, a collaboration with Ry Cooder was followed by a hiatus from releases in America and Europe.
+1994's Talking Timbuktu, a collaboration with Ry Cooder, was followed by a hiatus from releases in America and Europe.
 He reappeared in 1999 with the release of Niafunké, a more traditional album focusing on African rhythms and beats.
-Some of Touré's songs and tunes have been used in different programs, films, and documentaries.
-His guitar riff on the song "Diaraby", was selected for the Geo-quiz segment of The World PRI-BBC program.
+Touré's songs and tunes have been used in different programs, films, and documentaries.
+His guitar riff on the song "Diaraby" was selected for the Geo-quiz segment of The World PRI-BBC program.